giantswarm/docs/src/content/advanced/external-dns/index.md

 ---
 linkTitle: External DNS
 title: Advanced External DNS configuration
-description: Advanced configuration of the External DNS service in your clusters
+description: How to customize advanced configuration of the External DNS service in your clusters.
 weight: 25
 menu:
   main: